 The Influencer Perspective on Brand Collaborations

 Lumanu and Collectively recently partnered to survey over 400 influencers regarding Whitelisting, Boosting, and Amplification.
-The results were illuminating for brands in the influencer media world (click here to view the stats and our industry insights), but we also walked away wanting to know more):
+The results were illuminating for brands in the influencer media world, but we also walked away wanting to know more:

 1. What tensions exist between brands and influencers, and can they be alleviated?